 Premium hardwood floating stairs in a New York City home

-Premium Hardwood Floating Stairs in New York, NY
+Wood Tread Options for Your Floating Staircase in New York, NY

 White oak is the most popular choice in New York right now.
 Its tight grain, consistent hardness, and wide range of stain receptivity make it versatile across brownstone townhouses, modern co-ops, and loft conversions.
 Walnut works well in darker interiors where warmer tones complement stone floors and dark millwork.